-The Company's employees in the United States are eligible to participate in a retirement savings plan sponsored by IAC, which is qualified under Section 401(k) of the Internal Revenue Code.
+The Company's employees in the United States are eligible to participate in a retirement savings program offered by IAC, which is qualified under Section 401(k) of the Internal Revenue Code.
 Under the IAC/InterActiveCorp Retirement Savings Plan (the "IAC Plan"), participating employees may contribute up to 50% of their pre-tax earnings, but not more than statutory limits.
 The current employer match under the IAC Plan is fifty cents for each dollar a participant contributes in the IAC Plan, with a maximum contribution of 3% of a participant's eligible earnings.
-Matching contributions under the IAC Plan for the years ended December 31, 2019, 2018 and 2017 are \$6.3 million, \$5.6 million and \$3.5 million, respectively.
+Matching contributions under the IAC Plan for the years ended December 31, 2020, 2019 and 2018 were \$7.7 million, \$6.3 million and \$5.6 million, respectively.
 Matching contributions are invested in the same manner as each participant's voluntary contributions in the investment options provided under the IAC Plan.
 An investment option in the IAC Plan is IAC common stock, but neither participant nor matching contributions are required to be invested in IAC common stock.
-The increase in matching contributions in 2019 and 2018 was due to an increase in headcount from continued business growth.